• Edinburgh • Highlands • Loch Ness •

 Unst

 After breakfast we'll take two ferries to reach the Unst, the most northern island in Scotland.
-Lunch will be served at Victoria's Vintage Tea Room in the village of Haroldswick, right next to the 300 year-old house being restored by Sunita and her husband.
+Lunch will be served at Sunita's 300 year-old home, the Hamars, in the village of Haroldswick.

-We'll visit Hermaness National Nature Reserve where there is a good walking path until you reach the spectacular cliffs.
+We'll visit Hermaness National Nature Reserve where there is a good walking path leading to the spectacular cliffs.
 This is home to breeding grounds of many of Scotland's iconic seabirds.
 Puffins and more!
 The entire walk is about 5 km. round trip (3 miles), and if that's a wee bit too far for you then an alternate activity will be offered.

 Day 12 - Saturday